 - Claims Adjuster

-These are the people that settle people’s claim on loss that has occurred on the insured object.
+These are the people that settle people’s claims on loss that has occurred on the insured object.
 The person here needs to be tactful and someone who I goof at negotiation skills.

 - Loss Control Specialist

-This person is a specialist who will make sure that the accidents or losses are kept to minimum.
-This is done by visits to business, factories to identify any potential hazards which can then be notified and eliminated.
-One should have technical know-how for the same.
+This person is a specialist who will make sure that the accidents or losses are kept to a minimum.
+This is done by visits to businesses, factories to identify any potential hazards which can then be notified and eliminated.
+One should have the technical know-how for the same.

-Underwriters are the one who take the decision whether to provide insurance to the applicant who seeks to get insured.
-He does complete evaluation of the applicant’s risk and if they meet the insurance standards.
+Underwriters are the ones who takes the decision whether to provide insurance to the applicant who seeks to get insured.
+He does a complete evaluation of the applicant’s risk and if they meet the insurance standards.

-If one wants to get in this sector you need to have the necessary selling and negotiation skills.
-You need to be aware of all the laws, rules and regulations applicable to the insurance industry.
+If one wants to get into this sector you need to have the necessary selling and negotiation skills.
+You need to be aware of all the laws, rules, and regulations applicable to the insurance industry.
 A bachelor’s or a master’s degree would be a sure requirement.